 - The second number or letter is part of the code that identifies the manufacturer.
 Sometimes this is the first letter of the name of the company, but not always.
 The third letter will help narrow down the manufacturer.

-- The third slot helps identify the vehicles type or manufacturing division.
-When reading the VIN you take this third spot into consideration to narrow down the details of the car.
+- The third slot helps identify the vehicle type or manufacturing division.
+When reading the VIN, take this into consideration to narrow down the details of the car.

 The next six numbers help identify the vehicle further.

 - The numbers in positions four through eight tell you about the model, body type, transmission, engine, and restraint systems in the car.